openrr/rrt/README.md

 # rrt

-rrt library implemented by rust
+RRT (Rapidly-exploring Random Tree) library implemented by rust

 ## Using this crate